VIDITeaching/ECS272-Fall2024/Homework2/ytllam/ReactApp/Notes.md

 ## Visualizations

 ### Visualization 1
-The factors that contribute to grade
+The factors that contribute to final grade
 - Parallel coordinates plot.
 Color coded according to final grade (consistent with heatmap above).
 - Include numeric dimensions like drinking, social and family relationships.
 - selected dimensions.
 Probably household or social.